Electric Mole: Sugoroku Ecstasy

 The tour was in support of her third album Kalk Samen Kuri no Hana, though she performed material from her first two albums extensively, and spanned eight cities in prefectures across Japan, namely Tokyo, Aichi, Hiroshima, Hyougo, Kyoto, Hokkaido, Fukuoka and Okinawa.

 Two tour dates each were held in Tokyo and Fukuoka, for a total of ten.
 The tour initially spanned August 23 to September 21, with the final Budokan concert on September 27 added at the end.

 This tour is characterized by a greater inclusion of cover songs than any of her past concerts.

-A special limited edition Duesenberg DSR-SR Ringo Shiina model guitar, nicknamed the "Ichimatsu (市松, Check Pattern)" and patterned after Shiina's signature model electric guitar, was produced for sale by "Duesenberg Guitars" to commemorate the fifth anniversary of her debut.
+A special limited edition Duesenberg DSR-SR Ringo Sheena model guitar, nicknamed the "Ichimatsu (市松, Check Pattern)" and patterned after Sheena's signature model electric guitar, was produced for sale by "Duesenberg Guitars" to commemorate the fifth anniversary of her debut.

 Tour Dates

 Backing Band

-This tour marks the formation of the band that would later be known as "Tokyo Jihen (東京事変, Tokyo Incidents)", although the members served as Shiina's backing band and were not formally introduced until the conclusion of the tour.
+This tour marks the formation of the band that would later be known as "Tokyo Jihen (東京事変, Tokyo Incidents)", although the members served as Sheena's backing band and were not formally introduced until the conclusion of the tour.

 Tour members' names were written out in katakana with the exclusion of the final character.
 For example, keyboard player H ZHETT M's name was rendered as "ヒイズミ マサユ機" (Hiizumi Masayuki).